-Despite our youth, The Liverpool Institute for Performing Arts (LIPA) has become well-known for the right reasons: a unique curriculum, quality teaching, outstanding facilities and impressive graduate destination statistics.
+Despite our youth, The Liverpool Institute for Performing Arts (LIPA) has become well-known for the right reasons: its unique curriculum, quality teaching, outstanding facilities and impressive graduate destination statistics.

 We focus on the training of performers - actors, dancers, musicians – and those who make performance possible – arts managers, sound technicians, theater technicians, theater engineers, theater designers and community dramatists.